trinhdhk/joinme/inst/stan/include/submodels/longitudinal/model/README.md

 Checks marker-family support and contributes priors for longitudinal distributional quantities, nested random effects and covariance regression.

-The observation likelihood remains in the joint threaded likelihood because the same latent effects enter the event association.

 ## Files in this block

 - [`dynamic_prediction.stan`](dynamic_prediction.stan) — ordinary dynamic-prediction contribution.